In this months blog, we take a look at the elements and principles need to form a cracking successful website,

 Good website design can be divided up into key elements that ensure the best outcome for your user.

 Clear, simple design.
-Over designing a website with too many elements that serve no real purpose to your site visitor should be avoided.
+Designing a website with too many elements that serve no real purpose to your site visitor should be avoided.
 A clean uncluttered interface that is easy to navigate and guides your visitors to your content is all that’s needed.
-The classic rule that if it takes more than three clicks to get to the target content, your navigation is not working.
+The classic rule is that if it takes more than three clicks to get to the target content, your navigation is not working.

-- Responsive design.
+- Responsive.
 A web design that works across any mobile device is absolutely critical.
 86% of web searches and visits are conducted from a mobile device.
-Your website needs to adapt it’s content and design instantly to the size of screen required.
+Your website needs to adapt its content and design instantly to the size of screen required.
 Google now crawls new websites from a smartphone point of view and ranks them higher based on the usability of the mobile version.

 - Typography and fonts.
 Readability is obviously important.
-Whilst it’s tempting to use a funky Google font in your design to show your flare and creativity, it could prove to challenging for your visitor to read and may even impact on your search ranking.
+Whilst it’s tempting to use a funky Google font in your design to show your flair and creativity, it could prove too challenging for your visitor to read and may even impact your search ranking.
 Modern san serif fonts such as Arial or Helvetica are still best to use for body content or can be used in combination with alternative heading fonts for a touch of styling.

 - Quick loading.
 Again, vital to the success of your website.
-Pages need to be delivered as quickly as possible, less than two seconds if you can!
-Google has placed huge emphasis on pagespeed times when choosing to index websites.
-This can be achieved with most of the principles I have already listed, light uncluttered pages with the minimal amount of images and reusable menu systems help to keep page loading light.
+Pages need to be delivered as quickly as possible, in less than two seconds if you can!
+Google has greatly emphasised page speed times when choosing to index websites.
+This can be achieved with most of the principles I have already listed, light uncluttered pages with a minimal amount of images and reusable menu systems help to keep page loading light.
 A good choice of hosting provider can also play a part in serving your pages.

 Keep things clear, easy to read, easy on the eye and fast to load!
 Not too much to ask for is it?
-Functional, user friendly website design will always win the day and keep the important search engines interested in your website.
-Design and write your website for human beings not robots!
+Functional, user-friendly website design will always win the day and keep important search engines interested in your website.
+Design and write your website for human beings, not robots!